blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/detectorcascade.md

 Accuracy is an assessment of how complete and reliable a detector's results are.
 Each detector has one of two possible accuracy values: HIGH, or LOW.
 A detector's accuracy value is not configurable.
+You can find the accuracy for each detector in the [detector table](../components/detectors.md).

 Detectors that run the project's package manager and discover dependencies from its output are generally assigned high accuracy because the package manager is generally a reliable source of truth